 Fun Water Cycle Activities for Kids

-Water cycle activities for kids offer a hands-on way to explore how water moves through our world.
+Water cycle activities help kids explore how water moves through the environment in a fun and hands-on way.

 The Water Cycle Bag Experiment offers a hands-on way to explore the states of water.
 Using just a zip-top bag and water, kids observe water shift between vapor and liquid, revealing how clouds and rainfall form naturally.
 This simple yet captivating activity encourages curiosity and lays the foundation for understanding the water cycle.